TheNathannator/HIDrogen/README.md

 ## Notes

-As part of supporting HID devices properly, devices that come from the native backend under the `Linux` and `SDL` interfaces are automatically disabled.
+As part of supporting HID devices properly, devices that come from the native backend under the `Linux` interface are automatically disabled.
 This is only being mentioned for transparency's sake, there should be little to no consequences to it.

 ## Installing